 How often should you train?

 At a minimum, you should perform this workout 3 times per week.
 Just make sure you follow the Push, Pull, Lower body/Legs cadence.
-Examples for how to structure your week and when to rest are included below.
+Examples of how to structure your week and when to rest are included below.

 Sample workout splits you may consider: